 Your Civil Engineering Technician diploma gives you many career opportunities

-Graduates may find work in the private sector assisting quantity surveyors (estimators), purchasers, site supervisors or project managers, drafters or detailers, using the latest in (CAD) technology.
+Graduates may find work in the private sector assisting quantity surveyors (estimators), purchasers, site supervisors or project managers, drafters or detailers, using the latest in computer-aided design (CAD) technology.
 They may also find employment as assistants in engineering or construction offices.
 Public sector employment in a variety of government agencies, including municipal building inspection/code enforcement are employment options for graduates.
 A technician graduate would work with engineering and technologists in the gathering of data and information.

 Co-operative Education and Work-Integrated Learning Canada (CEWIL Canada)

 This program is accredited by Co-operative Education and Work-Integrated Learning Canada (CEWIL Canada), formerly Canadian Association for Co-operative Education (CAFCE),

 This accreditation represents the highest standard of achievement for co-operative education programs in Canada, and recognizes Georgian’s commitment to quality in co-op education.